awsdocs/elb-network-load-balancers-user-guide/doc_source/target-group-register-targets.md

 + Network Load Balancers do not have associated security groups\.
 Therefore, the security groups for your targets must use IP addresses to allow traffic from the load balancer\.

-+ You cannot allow traffic from clients to targets through the load balancer using the security groups for the clients in the security groups for the targets\.
++ Security groups associated with targets must reference client IP addresses and/or CIDR blocks in their ingress rules \- references to client security groups \("sg-xxxxxx"\) are not supported for traffic through the load balancer\.

 **Recommended Rules**